-A smart, compact design and offering excellent sound quality for the price, the Dave 12 G3 powered PA system could even be used as your home practise system too – a great all-rounder for small parties.
+A smart, compact design that offers excellent sound quality for the price, the Dave 12 G3 powered PA system could even be used as your home practise system too – a great all-rounder for small parties.

 First Impressions / Setting up

-The look is pure traditional PA: plywood boxes with textured black paint, fine meshed grills, carry handles and a front-ported subwoofer.
-The weight and quality is good, especially for the price, and it’s certainly a step up from boomy, hollow-feeling (and sounding) plastic budget PAs.
+The look is pure traditional PA: plywood boxes with textured black paint, fine-meshed grills, carry handles and a front-ported subwoofer.
+The weight and quality are good, especially for the price, and it’s certainly a step up from boomy, hollow-feeling (and sounding) plastic budget PAs.

 It’s worth mentioning at this point that there are three models in the range, the 10, 12 and 15; we’re reviewing the middle model, the 12, here.
 Overall, it feels like you’re getting a lot more PA than you’ve got a right to expect for your money here; sure, it’s relatively compact, but it’s well made, well designed, and rather attractive, albeit in an utterly traditional kind of way.